It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 And look at the hysteria.

-Look at the mob hysteric.
+Look at the mob hysteria.

-The governor of Indiana or a little pizza owner in Indiana makes a statement, and tens of thousands of people storm that little pizza store with email and tweets, governor's office ditto to the point that both of them cave overnight.
+The governor of Indiana or a little pizza owner in Indiana makes a statement and tens of thousands of people storm that little pizza store with email and tweets, governor's office ditto to the point that both of them cave overnight.

 And I don't mean to be ripping pence here.

-I'm just, I'm giving you illustrations of how this all happens.
+I'm giving you illustrations of how this all happens.

 The mob is exactly what it is, a mob.